 “By building the first high-performance wireless network solution on the Moon, Nokia Bell Labs is once again planting the flag for pioneering innovation beyond the conventional limits,” stated Marcus Weldon, the chief technology officer at Nokia and president at Nokia Bell Labs.

-Once the rover lands on Mars, which is expected in February 2021, the Finnish-built instrumentation will start to obtain accurate and reliable pressure and humidity data from the planet’s surface.
-Meanwhile, the rover will form a small-scale observation network with its predecessor, Curiosity, which was equipped with similar solutions from Vaisala and FMI in 2012.
+Once the rover landed on Mars in February 2021, the instrumentation started to obtain accurate and reliable pressure and humidity data from the planet’s surface.
+Meanwhile, the rover formed a small-scale observation network with its predecessor, Curiosity, which was equipped with similar solutions from Vaisala and FMI in 2012.

 “We are honoured that Vaisala’s core sensor technologies have been selected to provide accurate and reliable measurement data on Mars,” commented Liisa Åström, vice president of products and systems at Vaisala.
 “Hopefully, the measurement technology will provide tools for finding answers to the most pressing challenges of our time, such as climate change.”